efeslab/lapidary/README.md

 # Lapidary: creating beautiful gem5 simulations.

 Lapidary is a tool we have built to enable more efficient [gem5][gem5] simulations.

-In short, Lapidary works by creating gem5 checkpoints on bare-metal to avoid the weeks of simulation required to create viable checkpoints.
+Lapidary works by creating gem5 checkpoints on bare-metal to avoid the weeks of simulation required to create viable checkpoints.
+This is done by taking core dumps of the program through gdb (along with gathering some other miscellanous process state information) and transforming the output into a gem5-compatible checkpoint.
+Lapidary can then perform short simulations over many checkpoints (in accordance with the [SMARTS sampling methodology][smarts]) in order to product statistically significant performance measurements.

 For more information about Lapidary and its inception, please refer to our [blog post][blog].